 Existing global supply chains are predominantly linear – set up to move materials through manufacturing and then distribute the electronics to customers worldwide.
-This means it’s challenging to intercept and integrate recycled content into the process.
-Global supply chains need to be reconfigured for the ability to move products and materials to enable circularity for repair, reuse, recycling and manufacturing.
+Unfortunately, it’s challenging to intercept and integrate recycled content into the process.
+As a result, global supply chains need to be reconfigured for the ability to move products and materials to enable circularity for repair, reuse, recycling, and manufacturing.

 Sustainable Electronics: The Solutions

 Numerous manufacturing companies continue to employ and adapt to a more circular and sustainable way of producing components and electronics.
-Manufacturers have begun making various products in their catalogues out of bioplastics from tree waste commonly used in making paper.
+For example, manufacturers have begun making various products in their catalogs out of bioplastics from tree waste commonly used in making paper.
 Other groups have spearheaded programs implementing recyclable materials such as rare earth magnets to produce electronic components.

 These changes have taught manufacturers critical lessons about what’s needed to drive a circular economy for electronics.
 These lessons and tips include: